Catherine Called Birdy (film): Plot

-Catherine, known as Birdy, is a 14-year-old Englishwoman living in 13th-century Lincolnshire with her father Rollo, her mother Aislinn, and 17-year-old brother Robert.
-Her other brother Edward is a monk at a nearby monastery.
-The headstrong and rambunctious Birdy is attended by her loyal servant Morwenna, and is friends with a peasant boy named Perkin who often joins in her antics.
-The indulgent Rollo is informed that the family finances are in terrible shape and that he can solve them by wedding Birdy to a wealthy suitor.
+Catherine, known as Birdy, is a fourteen-year-old English girl living in 13th-century Lincolnshire, England, with her father, Lord Rollo, mother, Lady Aislinn, and seventeen-year-old brother Robert.
+Her other brother, Edward, is a monk at a nearby monastery.
+The headstrong and rambunctious Birdy is attended by her nurse, Morwenna, and is friends with a peasant boy named Perkin who often joins in her antics.
+The indulgent Rollo is informed that the family finances are in terrible shape and that he can solve them by marrying Birdy to a wealthy suitor.
 When Birdy starts her first period, Morwenna shows her how to deal with it and Rollo begins seriously looking for suitors.
 Aislinn gives birth to a stillborn child, the latest of several such tragedies.

 Unwilling to grow up and lose her freedom, Birdy begins chasing off potential suitors through strange and off-putting antics.
 Birdy's friend Aelis comes to stay with them.
 Handsome Uncle George, with whom Birdy is smitten, soon returns from the crusades.
 Birdy discovers Aelis and George kissing, and breaks off her friendship with Aelis.
 George breaks Aelis' and Birdy's hearts by marrying Ethelfritha, a wealthy widow.
 Rollo announces that Aislinn is pregnant again, much to the anger of Birdy, who fears that her mother will die in childbirth.

 A new suitor, Sir Henry Murgaw, arrives, and Birdy dubs him Shaggy Beard for his unkempt appearance.
 Birdy attempts to scare away the much older man, but Shaggy Beard finds her antics alluring.
 Saying that he "enjoys the chase," he gives Birdy a purse full of money, saying that she should spend it when she agrees to marry him.
-Aelis' father marries her off to a 9 year old boy, but her new husband soon dies.
+Aelis' father marries her off to a nine year old boy, but her new husband soon dies.
 This pleases Robert, who is secretly in love with Aelis and plans to ask her to marry him.
 Aelis' father demands a higher bride price than Robert can afford.
 Birdy decides to give Shaggy Beard's money to Robert so he can marry Aelis.